pratapnarayan/smart-clinic/README.md

-# SmartClinic — Hospital Management System
+# SmartClinic — Clinic Management Platform

-A full-stack, modular-monolith clinic and hospital management platform built with **Spring Boot 3** and **React 19**.
-SmartClinic covers every stage of a patient's journey — from front office appointment booking and OPD check-in, through consultation and prescriptions, pharmacy dispensing, inpatient care, pathology and radiology orders, right up to discharge and billing — with a unified analytics layer across all modules.
+A full-stack clinic management platform built with **Spring Boot 3** and **React 19**.
+SmartClinic covers a clinic's outpatient journey — front office appointment booking and OPD check-in, consultation and prescriptions, pharmacy dispensing, pathology orders and home sample collection, right up to visit billing — with a unified analytics layer across all modules.

+> **Scope note:** This codebase is multi-tenant and also supports a larger `FULL` (hospital-scale) tenant type with additional modules — Doctor Directory, IPD, Radiology, Finance, Inventory, Blood Bank, and Operation Theatre.
+This document only covers the `CLINIC_OPD` tenant configuration, which is what this project is actually run as.
+The other modules exist in the codebase (see `smart-clinic-api/src/main/java/com/smartclinic/modules/`) but are out of scope here.

 ---